bridgecrew-perf4/Terraform-AWS-Demo/README.md

 5. Run terraform init.
 6. Run terraform fmt.
 7. Run terraform apply.
+8. Once the instance is running, go to your AWS console and look up the connection information for the instances IP address.
+9. Open a browser and navigate to the site.
-8. When you're done, run terraform destroy.
+10. When you're done, run terraform destroy.